 This credit is for you, your spouse, or your dependents that are in an eligible school, and you had to pay the expenses for them.
 It differs from the American Opportunity Credit because you do not have to be in the first four years of undergraduate classes.
 People who have taken only one class can qualify to claim the lifetime learning credit.

 Accredited schools are considered eligible.
 Additionally, post-secondary schools and vocations schools qualify too.
 If the school accepts federal student aid programs via the US Department of Education, you can claim the Lifetime Learn tax credit for the tuition that you paid.

 Expenses That Qualify

 Expenses that are eligible for this credit include the fees and tuition that were paid for schooling.
 However, anything outside of that such as health, insurance, room and board, books, etc. are not eligible for the credit.

 Additionally, you have to be the person who is responsible for covering the cost.
 You also have to reduce your qualifying expenses by the amount of assistance you received from various things, such as grants or reimbursements.
 If you borrowed money, such as from a student loan, you do not have to include this.

 If you have a dependent child in college, you can claim this credit on your federal tax return.
 However, if your college student is not considered your dependen,t they are the ones who claim the credit on their federal tax return.
 In the event that you do not have a dependent but you pay their college expenses, you are not eligible for the tax credit.

 Taxpayers could get $4,000 if they earned under $65,000 and under $130,000 for couples.
 However, if your income is between $65,000 and $80,000 or $130,000 and $160,000 for couples the maximum amount you will receive is $2,000.

 Income Limitations on the Credit

-If you file with Turbo Tax, they will make sure you get the maximum amount of money possible.
+If you file your taxes online, they will make sure you get the maximum amount of money possible when claiming the lifetime learning credit.
 This results in you receiving your largest refund ever!